hunanhjx/E3-1230v2_GTX760_OpenCore/README.md

 ## Tips

-It is recommended to refer to the [OpenCore-Install-Guide](https://dortania.github.io/OpenCore-Install-Guide/) to use this EFI.
+It is recommended to refer to the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) to use this EFI.

 If your screen is blank after starting the computer, please try to turn off the motherboard power to reset the BIOS.